ncoghlan/misc/notes/python3/questions_and_answers.rst

 can't help you: you need to use a concurrency model (such as message passing or a shared datastore) that allows information to be passed between processes, either on a single machine or on multiple machines.

+CPython also has another problem that limits the effectiveness of removing the GIL: we use a reference counting garbage collector with cycle detection.
+This hurts free-threading in two major ways: firstly, any free-threaded solution that retains the reference counting GC will still need a global lock that protects the integrity of the reference counts; secondly, switching threads in the CPython runtime will mean updating the reference counts on a whole new working set of objects, almost certainly blowing the CPU cache and losing a bunch of the speed benefits gained from making more effective use of multiple cores.

+So the reference counting GC would likely have to go as well, or be replaced with an allocation model that uses a separate heap per thread by default, creating yet *another* compatibility problem for C extensions.

 These various factors all combine to explain why there's no strong motivation to implement fine-grained locking in CPython in the near term: